 All shots were handheld, so any softness in the photos is probably because of my unsteady hand.
-Please keep in mind that this is more of a superficial look at the kinds of results I might expect from this lens and adapter combination.
+Please remember that this is a simple look at the results I might expect from this lens and adapter combination.
 It is not a review.
-It is me just wanting to be curious and find a reason to go out and shot and have some fun.
+I just want to be curious and find a reason to go out and shoot and have some fun.
 If attaching an old lens to my modern "digital photon capturing device" does that for me, it might do that for you.
 I'm just having fun.
-After all, one of the reasons why I switched to the Fuji X system was the retro experience.
+After all, I switched to the Fuji X system was the retro experience.

-With the Mitakon Zhongyi Lens Turbo Adapter V2 for Full-Frame M42 Mount Lens to Fujifilm X Mount APS-C adapter, I could use the Asahi SMC Takumar 55mm f/2 lens like a 55mm lens.
+I could use the Asahi SMC with the Mitakon Zhongyi Lens Turbo Adapter V2 for Full-Frame M42 Mount Lens to Fujifilm X Mount APS-C adapter Takumar 55mm f/2 lens like a 55mm lens.
 I am considering buying an Asahi SMC Takumar 28mm f/3.5 lens.
 On the Fuji X-T2, the lens would offer a ~42mm FOV, which is a normal FOV.
 This lens and adapter combination would be perfect for street photography.

 - Mount: M42